 A law was recently passed in November that blocks a threatened 50% premium hike for many Medicare recipients in 2016.
 If married, the same law that eliminates techniques you can use, can boost your Social Security benefits – potentially worth tens of thousands of dollars.
-The Social Security disability professionals at Disability Associates, Inc. discuss everything you need to know regarding the matter.
+The Social Security disability professionals at Disability Associates, Inc. discuss everything you need to know regarding File and Suspend.

 Before the Bipartisan Budget Act of 2015 takes full effect, you and your spouse might still have the chance to act on behaviors resulting in rewarding outcomes for claiming Social Security.

 Disappearing soon is the “file and suspend” option from Social Security.
 In other words, if you were 66-years-old, you were able to file for retirement benefits and then further delay taking payments.
 The tradeoff here is that your spouse, and potentially other family members, can collect money based on your record, while your own monthly payment grows an 8% rate per year until you turn 70.

 In most cases, this is a means for receiving income early in retirement for both you and your spouse, while maxing out what you or your widow/widower will receive later.
 However, you only have until April 29 to file and suspend.
 If you suspend your benefit after that date, no one will be able to collect benefits based on your record – and you won’t be able to collect someone else’s either.